-The Charity has committed to the following large spends: it is committed to funding a further £600,000 to complete the Hospital project.
-This provides a multi-disciplinary team to provide end of life care to those dying in hospital as well as training and support for staff and families.
-The Charity is committed to funding the Sobell House Bereavement Service for the next three years in the sum of approximately £150,000 per year.
+The Charity is committed to funding the Sobell House Bereavement Service until September 2020 in the sum of approximately £150,000 per year.
 These grants are in addition to the ongoing annual grant commitments of £1.46 million.

-The Charity has commenced work on building a two storey annex which will provide dementia friendly inpatient rooms, additional outpatient clinic rooms, as well as office space and staff facilities.
-Building commenced in May 2018 and is expected to last for 12 months.
+The Charity has almost completed building a two storey annex which will provide dementia friendly inpatient rooms, additional outpatient clinic rooms, as well as office space and staff facilities.
+Building commenced in May 2018 and is due to be completed in the summer of 2019.
 It is estimated that the cost of the building will be in the region of £5 million.